 4. How long have they been in business in that location?

 Hospice providers that have been established longer in your area are more experienced and stable.
-You should also be able to find more feedback and references for them.
+You should also be able to find more feedback and references.

 5. How do they measure and track the quality of their service?

-You’re not asking this question to get a lot of detail.
-You want their answer to show that they take their performance seriously and work hard to improve it.
+You’re not really asking this question to get a lot of detail.
+You just want their answer to show that they take their performance seriously and work hard to improve it.

-Do members of the team providing care have additional training and certifications for their hospice and palliative care skills?
+Also, do members of the care team have additional training and certifications for their hospice and palliative care skills?

 6. Are there services, medications, or equipment that the hospice doesn’t provide?